Tuesday, March 7, 2023

 • Yes, but I dont want to be a failure.”
 Youve done everything in your power to make things better.
 Without your partners cooperation, nothing will change.
 You are not a failure.
 Your partner failed to choose love and respect.
 You are free to leave with a clear conscience.

 • Yes, but I love them.”
 Who do you love?
-The person they are now or the person you hoped or wanted or imagine them to become?
+The person they are now or the person you hoped or wanted or imagined them to become?
 I suggest you take a sheet of paper and draw a line down the center.
 On one side, write everything you love about this person, on the other, what you would change.
 See how those balance out.

 • Yes, but its better to have the devil you know than the devil you dont.”
 No, its not.
 Its better to have no devil in your life.
 You have to do the work to heal yourself.
 Then you will be ready to attract a healthy partner.